Welcome To Pace NYC Housing - Planning for Your Arrival

 - January 24, 2015 - residence halls open for students newly entering housing for spring 2015 semester (students returning from the fall term may move back in on Sunday January 25t)

-- Spring 2015 Early Arrival Requests: STUDENTS WISHING TO MOVE IN TO THE RESIDENCE HALLS EARLIER THAN SATURDAY JANUARY 24TH FOR ANY REASON MUST EMAIL THE DIRECTOR OF HOUSING AT firstname.lastname@example.org.
-EARLY ARRIVAL FEES OF $60 PER DAY WILL APPLY, EXCEPT FOR STUDENTS ARRIVING EARLY FOR ORIENTATION.
+- Spring 2015 Early Arrival Requests: NEW INCOMING STUDENTS WISHING TO MOVE IN TO THE RESIDENCE HALLS EARLIER THAN SATURDAY JANUARY 24TH FOR ANY REASON MUST COMPLETE THE EARLY ARRIVAL FORM (A LINK WAS INCLUDED IN YOUR GUARANTEED HOUSING CONFIRMATION EMAIL).
+EARLY ARRIVAL FEES OF $60 PER DAY MAY APPLY (EXCEPTIONS WILL BE MADE FOR STUDENTS ARRIVING EARLY FOR ORIENTATION, AND AT THE DISCRETION OF THE DIRECTOR OF HOUSING).
 NOT ALL EARLY ARRIVAL REQUESTS CAN BE GRANTED.
 STUDENTS SHOULD CONSIDER PLANS TO ARRIVE AFTER THE WEEKEND OF JANUARY 24TH IF THEY ARE UNABLE TO MOVE IN DURING THE "NORMAL" MOVE-IN PERIOD.

 - Express Check-In: In order to facilitate the check in process, we are asking students to complete the Express Check-In process.
 The link below will take you to the Express Check-In page, which will allow you to print and complete several forms necessary for checking in to the residence halls.
 Please bring these completed forms with you at your check in time.
 Doing so will expedite your check in.
 We also ask that you complete the Emergency Information form that is linked to on the Express Check-In packet.
 The Express Check-In link will be activated in early January.

 Check-in Unloading Sign – If you arrive by car, this sign can be posted on your dash to alert police that you are in unloading.
 We suggest that students print at home and bring pass with them.
 While our residence hall and security staff work to help you unload and be ready to move your car as quickly as possible, Pace University is not responsible for your car, your belongings, or any traffic or parking citations you may receive.
 We STRONGLY advise that you always leave at least one person with your car, and that person be ready and able to move the car if directed to do so by NYPD.